weisisheng/bertsearch/README.md

 ### 6. Index documents

-After converting your data into a JSON, you can adds a JSON document to the specified index and makes it searchable.
+After converting your data into a JSON, you can add a JSON document to the specified index and make it searchable.

 ```bash
 $ python example/index_documents.py